A Lightweight dynamic filter for keyword spotting: Lightweight dynamic filter

 \subsection{Pixel Dynamic Filter}

-The goal of PDF is obtaining attention based Time-Frequency (T-F) mask to measure saliency at pixel level.
-A single channel convolution is applied to T-F features ($x \in \mathcal{R}^{[N]}$, where $N=T\times F$), and normalization with sigmoid activation are subsequently applied for mapping the feature scale from 0 to 1.
+The goal of PDF is to obtain an attention-based Time-Frequency (T-F) mask to measure a pixel level saliency.
+A single channel convolution is applied to T-F features ($x \in \mathcal{R}^{[T\times F]}$), and normalization with sigmoid activation is subsequently applied for mapping the feature scale from 0 to 1.
 The process of PDF is as follows: